Monday, October 21, 2013

 Chapter X

-(34. )A Nishada begets on the same a Margava or Dasa, who subsists by working as a boatman, and whom the inhabitants of Aryavarta call a Kaivarta.
+(34. )A Nishada begets on the same a Margava or Dasa, who subsists by working as a boatman, and whom the inhabitants of Aryavarta( India ) call a Kaivarta.

 NISHADA IN MAHABHARATA

 MAHABHARATA informs us that Nishadas ( an outcast tribe ) lived near river Banks or in hills and forests close by.
-They were hardworking , Muscular and warrior like .
+They were hardworking , muscular and warrior like .
 Ekalavya belonged to Nishada tribe .
-Ekalavya was the son of Hiranyadhanus, king of the Nishadas .
+Ekalavya was the son of Hiranyadhanus, the King of the Nishadas .
 He came to Hastinapura to join the military school or Gurukula of Dronacharya .
-He was a young prince of the Nishadha tribe who achieved a skill level parallel to the Arjuna, despite Guru Dronacharya ‘s rejection of him on account of his caste .
-He attacked Dwaraka once, and was killed by Vasudeva Krishna in the battle .
+He was a young prince of the Nishadha tribe who achieved a skill at par with Arjuna, despite Guru Dronacharya ‘s rejection of him on account of his caste .
+He attacked Dwaraka once, and was killed by Vasudeva Krishna in the battle .Nishadas were also fighting for Kauravas as well as for Pandavas in the Mahabharata war.

 Mahabharata also informs us that Arjuna had come to Nishada kingdom of Ekalavya, after the Kurukshetra War, to collect tribute for Yudhisthira's Ashwamedha sacrifice.
-Again King NALA and his wife Damayanti belonged to the Nishada tribe.
+Again King Nala and his wife Damayanti belonged to the Nishada tribe.

 NISHADAS IN RAMAYANA